Andrew has been writing for decades, publishing articles online and in print. His many interests include literature, the arts, and nature.

 The Wife of Bath's tale was written around the year 1386, in what's known as Middle English, by Geoffrey Chaucer.
-The prologue and tale amount to approximately 1270 lines and they are part of a collected group of stories known as The Canterbury Tales, the first ever book to include dialect, or non standard English.
+The prologue and tale amount to approximately 1270 lines and form part of a collected group of stories known as The Canterbury Tales— the first ever book to include dialect or non-standard English.

-What makes this wife special is the fact that she is the only ordinary female in a group of male pilgrims and nuns who are on a pilgrimage that begins at the Tabard Inn in Southwark, London and ends in Canterbury in the county of Kent.
+What makes this wife special is the fact that she is the only ordinary female in a group of male pilgrims and nuns who are on a pilgrimage from the Tabard Inn in Southwark, London to Canterbury in the county of Kent.

 Tell me to what conclusion or in aid